sccallahan/sccallahan.github.io/README.md

 ## About
 Hi everyone, I'm Carson.
 I'm a recent graduate of the [MSTP - UT Houston](https://gsbs.uth.edu/mdphd/) MD/PhD program, a joint effort between the University of Texas McGovern Medical School and MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences!
 My PhD research was conducted in the labs of [Jeffrey N. Myers](https://faculty.mdanderson.org/profiles/jeffrey_myers.html) and [Kunal Rai](http://www.railab.org/) and focused on the (epi)genomic regulation of head and neck squamous cell carcinoma.

-I'm an incoming prelim IM resident at [the University of Wisconsin](https://www.medicine.wisc.edu/housestaff/university-wisconsin-internal-medicine-residency-program).
-After my intern year, I will continue my training in Radiation Oncology at the [University of Wisconsin Department of Human Oncology](https://www.humonc.wisc.edu/).
+I'm currently a prelim IM resident at [the University of Wisconsin](https://www.medicine.wisc.edu/housestaff/university-wisconsin-internal-medicine-residency-program).
+After my intern year, I'll be staying in Madison to continue my training in Radiation Oncology at the [University of Wisconsin Department of Human Oncology](https://www.humonc.wisc.edu/).

 ## Education